How to help your child manage testing anxiety

 There are different types of tests that kids must take, so it’s worth practicing for each of them.
 For example, in the case of a cognitive ability test, here are four different practice tests they can take.
 They cover areas like getting better at verbal communication, working through complex problems in a mature way to get the right result, and more.

-By taking practice tests, children can get more comfortable with the real thing.
+By using resources like these NAPLAN practice test packs and taking practice tests, children can get more comfortable with the real thing.
 They feel like they’ve already done something similar, so it removes their nervousness.
 We all fear what we don’t know or don’t understand, so this helps with that worry.

 Talk through what worries your child about tests